(I may earn a small commission from the products mentioned in this post.)

 At 4:00 pm two physical therapists came into our room.
 They unhooked our 3 cuffs.
-They got John to stand up first with a walker and explained to us simple exercises we could do in bed.
+They got my roommate John to stand up first with a walker and explained to us simple exercises we could do in bed.
 The exercises included:

 - Make circles with our ankles

 - Press our legs and butt cheeks as hard as we can against the bed.

 They had John stay in one place and march each leg up and down and they let him walk as far as his catheter would reach.
 Next, they got me to stand with a walker and do the same things that they had showed John.

 Since I had asked not to have a catheter, I was able to walk with my IV to the bathroom and urinate for the first time.
 It was a short walk but pain free (due to the pain medicine) and I did not have any trouble urinating.

 I returned to my bed and was hooked back up to all three cuffs (ice and 2 calf compressions).
 Even though my chart said it was okay for me to walk to the bathroom, I urinated in the bedside container throughout the night so that I did not have to unhook everything and carry my IV’s and drainage tube to the bathroom each time.

 Once my drain tube bag was full, they hooked it up to the IV to put the blood back into my body.
 My wife showed up for a visit and relieved my son.

 She sat with me, chatted and watched me eat a liquid dinner of low sodium chicken broth, orange gelatin, reduced calorie lemon sorbet, cranberry juice and decaf tea.
 Also on the tray was lemon juice and sugar.

 After dinner they put more of the drainage blood back through the IV.
 I was introduced to the night team that was taking over at 6:00 pm.
 Shortly after 6:00 pm my wife went home and I settled in for my first night post surgery.